oh-math/api-nestjs-bp/README.md

 `3.
 Test in a protected route`

-Use the generated token
+Use the generated token where is it the curly bracket

 ```bash
  curl -X GET http://localhost:3000/posts -H 'Content-Type: application/json' -H "Authorization: Bearer {token}"
 ```

+If everythihg is alright you should see a single square bracket: "[]"

+---

-If you prefer, download and use the insomnia specific collection located in **collection folder**
+If you prefer, download and use the insomnia specific collection located in **`/collection` folder**